KUGR: History

+In some years, the station plays music synchronized during the Independence Day fireworks show in Green River.

+In the past, the station assisted with fundraising efforts for Cowboys Against Cancer, an all-volunteer charity helping rural cancer patients.

 Coverage and signal strength

 KUGR broadcasts a one thousand watt signal day and night.
 The signal covers much of Sweetwater County and has been heard even farther distances.
 The frequency KUGR operates on (1490 kHz) is classified as a local type station by the Federal Communications Commission (FCC), which means outside of Sweetwater County during the evening, KUGR will be competing with many other stations on the same frequency.
 KUGR is well known throughout the county and is a popular station thanks to its programming and variety.
+The station is recommended by the City of Green River as a means of information during severe weather or otherwise.

 Translator

 KUGR operates a low power translator station, broadcasting from Wilkins Peak.
-This station is known as K285FG and has since September 27, 2013 been operating on 104.9 FM.
+This station is known as K285FG and has since 2008 been operating on 104.9 FM.
 K285FG broadcasts 250 watts.
 The translator station is currently simulcasting all of the AM programming on FM.

-While not as powerful as its larger sister stations, such as KYCS and KFRZ, the signal of the translator is audible throughout most of Sweetwater County, and into parts of Uinta County to the east.
+While not as powerful as its larger sister stations, such as KYCS, KFZE, and KFRZ, the signal of the translator is audible throughout most of Sweetwater County, and into parts of Uinta County to the east.
 The translator's coverage area mimics its parent station, as both achieve relatively the same distance, except during the evening hours when skywave radio propagation is present for KUGR.